We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 Tip 6.
 Remove SIM Card and Reinsert It

-If your iPhone has a problem to connect to the wireless carrier, it may also stuck into the restarting loop.
-In such situaton, you can fix this issue by turnning off the iPhone, removing the SIM card and then reinserting it back inside.
+If your iPhone has trouble connecting to the wireless carrier, it may also be stuck in the restarting loop.
+In such a situaton, you can fix this issue by turning off the iPhone, removing the SIM card and then reinserting it back inside.

 remove sim card iphone